 - Current assets more readily turned into cash.
 Stock is the hardest to convert (least liquid) so appears first.
 Next comes debtors (people who owe you money) then cash itself (the most liquid asset).
 More detail further down page.

-- Note bank accounts can be assets (positive bank balance) or liabilities (bank overdraft/loan).
+- Bank accounts NB can be assets (positive bank balance) or liabilities (bank overdraft/loan).
 Indeed one company might have both at the same time.

 - Current liabilities expected cash outflows (debts) in <12 months.
 More detail further down page.